Wang Laboratories: Decline and fall

-Wang Labs was one of a large number of New England-based computer companies that faltered in the late 1980s and 1990s, marking the end of the Massachusetts Miracle.
+Wang Labs was one of a large number of New England–based computer companies that faltered in the late 1980s and 1990s, marking the end of the Massachusetts Miracle.
 For instance, the struggling Digital Equipment Corporation also downsized in the 1990s and was acquired by Compaq.

 A common view within the PC community is that Wang Labs failed because it specialized in computers designed specifically for word processing and did not foresee and could not compete with general-purpose personal computers with word-processing software in the 1980s.
 Word processing was not actually the mainstay of Wang's business by the time desktop computers began to gain in popularity.
 Although Wang manufactured desktops, its main business by the 1980s was its VS line of minicomputer and "midframe" systems.
 The market for these minicomputers was conquered by enhanced microcomputers like the Apple Macintosh and the Wintel PC and Sun, IBM, and Hewlett-Packard servers.

-An Wang's insistence that his son, Fred Wang, succeed him contributed to the company's failure.
+An Wang's insistence that his sons, Frederick and Courtney, would succeed him contributed to the company's failure.
 Fred Wang was a business school graduate, "but by almost any definition", wrote Charles C. Kenney, "unsuited for the job in which his father had placed him."
 His assignment, first as head of research and development, then as president of the company, led to resignations by key R&D and business personnel.
 Amid declining revenues, John F. Cunningham, an 18-year employee of the firm, resigned as president and COO of Wang Labs to become chairman and chief executive of Computer Consoles Inc. Cunningham resigned due to disagreement with An Wang on how to pull the company out of the slump, as well as being upset that Fred Wang was positioned, nepotistically, as An Wang's successor.

 One turning point occurred when Fred Wang was head of R&D. On October 4, 1983, Wang Laboratories announced fourteen major hardware and software products and promised dates of delivery.
 The announcement was well received, but even at the time, there were warning signs.
 According to Datamation, Wang announced "everything but the kitchen sink.
 And if you could attach the kitchen sink to a personal computer, they would announce that too."
 Very few of the products were close to completion, and many of them had not even been started.
 All were delivered late, if at all.
 In retrospect, this was referred to as the "vaporware announcement," and it hurt the credibility of Fred Wang and Wang Laboratories.